31 (Mostly) Over-$200 Gifts For The Splurge-Worthy People On Your List

 A Blanket That Carries The Weight

-There's no feeling like dozing under a weighted blanket, a practice that’s believed (but not scientifically proven) to release calming hormones and therefore deliver better sleep.
+There's no feeling like dozing under a weighted blanket, a practice that’s believed (but not scientifically proven) to release calming hormones and deliver better sleep.
 While Bearaby offers several styles (including one made of organic cotton), the cool-to-the-touch Tencel version has a near-perfect 4.8 out of 5 rating and 1,981 reviews.
 Writes one customer: "I love it!
 So elegant and in a word, luxurious.
 Hard to believe something so beautiful has therapeutic value.
 Best night’s sleep for months.
 The airflow was good — not overly hot — just cozy.
 Major relief from tension and anxiety."
 Get it in 15, 20, or 25 pounds in an array of colors.

-There's no feeling like dozing under a weighted blanket, a practice that’s believed (but not scientifically proven) to release calming hormones and therefore deliver better sleep.
+There's no feeling like dozing under a weighted blanket, a practice that’s believed (but not scientifically proven) to release calming hormones and deliver better sleep.
 While Bearaby offers several styles (including one made of organic cotton), the cool-to-the-touch Tencel version has a near-perfect 4.8 out of 5 rating and 1,981 reviews.
 Writes one customer: "I love it!
 So elegant and in a word, luxurious.
 Hard to believe something so beautiful has therapeutic value.
 Best night’s sleep for months.
 The airflow was good — not overly hot — just cozy.
 Major relief from tension and anxiety."
 Get it in 15, 20, or 25 pounds in an array of colors.

 A Designer Card Holder

 A small, wallet-ish accessory from a high-end designer is always a classy, crowd-pleasing move.
-Loewe’s recognizable “puzzle” motif lends itself beautifully to a small-scale accessory that will elevate any pocket-scape, and the textured leather fabrication will wear in gorgeously over time.
+Loewe’s recognizable “puzzle” motif lends itself beautifully to a petite accessory that will elevate any pocket-scape, and the textured leather fabrication will wear in gorgeously over time.

 A small, wallet-ish accessory from a high-end designer is always a classy, crowd-pleasing move.
-Loewe’s recognizable “puzzle” motif lends itself beautifully to a small-scale accessory that will elevate any pocket-scape, and the textured leather fabrication will wear in gorgeously over time.
+Loewe’s recognizable “puzzle” motif lends itself beautifully to a petite accessory that will elevate any pocket-scape, and the textured leather fabrication will wear in gorgeously over time.

 Congrats On Your Squeaky-Clean Hole

 May you and your loved ones enjoy the feeling of clean water rinsing away any bathroom "messes" with a bidet (rather than smearing and wiping with waste-building toilet paper).
 All you need for installation is a nearby electrical outlet.
+Believe the hype: our beauty and wellness writer Karina Hoshikawa gave the Tushy an IRL try last year.
+“It’s the difference between hand-rinsing a very dirty dish without soap or a sponge vs. using your dishwasher's extreme-clean power cycle,” she wrote of the TP upgrade.
 For a slightly cheaper bidet, we also recommend the Omigo Luxury Bidet.

 May you and your loved ones enjoy the feeling of clean water rinsing away any bathroom "messes" with a bidet (rather than smearing and wiping with waste-building toilet paper).
 All you need for installation is a nearby electrical outlet.
+Believe the hype: our beauty and wellness writer Karina Hoshikawa gave the Tushy an IRL try last year.
+“It’s the difference between hand-rinsing a very dirty dish without soap or a sponge vs. using your dishwasher's extreme-clean power cycle,” she wrote of the TP upgrade.
 For a slightly cheaper bidet, we also recommend the Omigo Luxury Bidet.

 Advertisement